popphp/pop-auth/README.md

 $auth = new Auth(new Table('MyApp\Users'), Auth::ENCRYPT_BCRYPT);

+// Attempt #1
+$auth->authenticate('admin', 'bad-password');

 // Returns false because the value of the hashed attempted
-// password does not match the hash in the database
+// password does not match the hash in the database if ($auth->isValid()) { }

+// Attempt #2
-$auth->authenticate('admin', 'bad-password');
+$auth->authenticate('admin', '12admin34');

-if ($auth->isValid()) { }

 // Returns true because the value of the hashed attempted
-// password matches the hash in the database
+// password matches the hash in the database if ($auth->isValid()) { }
-$auth->authenticate('admin', '12admin34');

-if ($auth->isValid()) { }
 ```